-Switzerland is adapting its medical devices regulations to the new EU rules in the interests of patient safety and EU market access for the Swiss medical devices industry.
+Switzerland has adapted its medical devices regulations to the EU rules in the interests of patient safety and EU market access for the Swiss medical devices industry.
 The changes will also have implications for human research legislation.

 What are medical devices?

 Items as varied as plasters, hospital beds, cardiac pacemakers, disinfectants and x-ray equipment, have one thing in common: they are all medical devices.
 In other words, they are products “which are intended to have, or are presented as having, a medical use and whose principal effect is not obtained with a medicinal product” (Therapeutic Products Act, TPA, Art.
 4 let. b).